Nardong Putik: Death

-A joint NBI-Constabulary force was assembled with the intention was to capture Manicio, dead or alive, who by then had a PHP20,000 bounty on his head by the new acting governor, Johnny Remulla.
+A joint NBI-Constabulary force was assembled with the intention to capture Manicio, dead or alive, who by then had a PHP20,000 bounty on his head by the new acting governor, Johnny Remulla.
 Reportedly, Lt.
 Col. Miguel Gantuangco, one of the task forces' commanding officers with NBI agent Epimaco Velasco, attempted to coax Manicio into surrendering via Bishop Vicedo of Caloocan, but the attempts proved fruitless.
 On October 9–10, 1971, the task force attempted to follow him, discovering his hideout by the 10th.
 Ambushes were prepared by the Constabulary in the general area in the early morning hours along the possible routes he would take.
 On October 10, 1971, Manicio's red Chevrolet Impala came upon a task force highway checkpoint between Panamitan and Kawit.
 Manicio refused to obey the signals for him to stop, and the 20 assembled agents and police officers opened fire, killing him almost instantly.
 On his person was a revolver, 300 pesos, $150 in counterfeit bills, a wallet, a notebook with information regarding his debts, and several false identity papers.

-The operation later boosted the careers of Remulla and Velasco, As the Montano's were on self exile to America, Lino Bocalan in jail, the death of Camerino and the death of the "Kilabot" Nardong Putik, The former would later become a Constitutional Delegate; Velasco the head of the NBI, later DILG secretary and Cavite governor, and so it was to Johnny Remulla who have now a clear path to become new Cavite Governor.
+The operation later boosted the careers of Remulla and Velasco.
+As the Montanos were on self exile to America, Lino Bocalan in jail, the death of Camerino and the death of the "Kilabot" Nardong Putik, the former would later become a Constitutional Delegate; Velasco the head of the NBI, later DILG secretary and Cavite governor, and so it was to Johnny Remulla who had now a clear path to become new Cavite Governor.

-On Manicio's death, some of his men were later arrested, charged and convicted in court for murder and other offenses.
+On Manicio's death, some of his men were later arrested, charged, and convicted in court for murder and other offenses.
 The killing was also met with mixed reactions in Cavite as he had built a reputation as a local "Robin Hood" given that his criminal exploits mainly targeted the rich.